openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode-and-Advanced-Meal-Assist.md

 cmd = oref0
 args = meal

+* Only include carbs if you are getting this from Nightscout.
+If you enter carbs into your pump via the Bolus wizard, you can ignore add this to fields.
 ```

 3) We need to update our aliases to actually call these new reports.